elysemontano/elyse-lecture-notes/apartment-app/decoupled/backend/auth-devise-jwt-intro.md

 Now we can add our new secret at the bottom of this file by assigning it to a key jwt_secret_key:

 `$ jwt_secret_key: <newly-created secret key>`
-Use control + c to encrypt and save the file.
+Save and use control + c to encrypt and save the file.

 # Configure Devise and JWT
 Next we need to add the following code to the Devise configurations file.
 This will configure the JWT to work with Devise.
-It defines the types of requests that will be using JWT.
+It defines the types of requests that we will be using with JWT.
 ```ruby
 #config/initializers/devise.rb